Lowest Mortgage Rate in Canada. Starting from 2.49%

 This term rate hit its lowest point in January 2021 during the pandemic at around 1.45% before interest rate hikes brought it to new highs in October 2023, to about 5.65%.

-Prime (usually) moves when the Bank of Canada changes its policy rate.
+Does the prime rate always move when the Bank of Canada changes its policy rate?

-When the Bank of Canada posts changes to its policy rate (which is the benchmark for where most interest rates are set), banks usually follow suit within a day or two to adjust their 'prime rate,' which directly moves variable rate products.
+When the Bank of Canada changes its policy rate (the benchmark for most interest rates), banks usually follow suit within a day or two to adjust their 'prime rate,' which directly moves variable-rate products.

 Why do fixed rates have less leash to drop?

-But, you may also see them rise slightly in reaction to volatility in bond yields, which in turn can react to anything 'economic' walking by — including what's going on with the U.S. economy.
+Fixed rate could also rise, even if the BoC policy stays put, as bond yields react to anything 'economic' walking by — including what's going on with the U.S. economy.

 Some good fixed news?
 A less stressful mortgage stress test.

-Fixed rates have come down to help improve home-buying power through the federal mortgage stress test — which requires you to prove you can handle payments if rates are a minimum of 5.25% or your contract rate plus 2.0%.
+Fixed and variable rates have come down considerably since June 2024, helping improve your home-buying power through the federal mortgage stress test — which requires you to demonstrate you can handle payments if rates are a minimum of 5.25% or your contract rate plus 2.0%.

 Time to choose a variable rate?

-Choosing a variable rate, whether you have floating or fixed payments, means you'll benefit from each prime drop along the (predicted way).
+Choosing a variable rate, whether you have floating or fixed payments, means you'll benefit from each prime drop if interest rates trend down.
+A 5-year variable rate is also typically lower than a 5-year fixed rate, which can offer immediate savings (assuming the rate doesn't increase).

 However, not everyone is comfortable choosing this rate type.
 Read over the variable benefits and risks here.